 To make the filling

-- Place the fruit in a bkaing dish and sprinkle with 3 tbsp sugar, toss to combine.
+- Place the fruit in a bkaing dish and sprinkle with 3 tablespoon sugar, toss to combine.

 - Spoon the crumble mixture over the fruit.